g-tolentino/g-tolentino.github.io/projects/lookncook.md

 summary: An application that provides students with recipes and connects them with possible vendors around the UH community.
 ---

-overview of the project, what your contributions to the project were, what you learned from this experience

 Being one of the thousands of students who dorm on campus, I am constantly wondering what to cook for lunch or dinner.
 Sometimes I am searching on the web for hours and just end up cooking a packet of ramen or going out and spending money on take out.
 To solve this situation, my team created Look 'N' Cook.

  <img class="ui medium right floated rounded image" src="../images/lncUserHome.PNG">